lilylusvardii/Final_Project_Code/readme.txt

-Deliverables folder for Individual Project
+Some of the deliverables for Individual Project

-This folder contains the elogbook of supervisor meetings along with the practical work files.

-Files:
+Files in this repository:
-raw results of each model in one excel sheet reviews dataset used for training colab notebook containing all source code svm saved model
+reviews dataset used for training colab notebook containing all source code svm saved model